Helping to create a cleaner community

 The second raingarden was built at Cedarmere Preserve in Roslyn, NY.
 This raingarden was built in two sections, with a path dividing the two.
 Large boulders were hand placed and used as a retaining wall behind each raingarden, allowing for each section to catch the maximum amount of water.
 We also incorporated a drainage pipe around the parking lot which overlooks the raingardens, this is meant to catch the water flowing over the parking lot, and bring it into the raingarden to be filtered.
 Once in the drainage pipe, water flows down into the first raingarden, and once that raingarden is full, an overflow pipe underneath the path leads water into the second raingarden.

 Each of these raingardens came with their own unique challenges and rewards.
 The raingardens we built will work to improve water quality in the Long Island Sound for years to come.
-In 2017, the Nassau County Soil and Water Conservation District will be hosted three raingarden workshops.
-If you are interested in building a raingarden of your own but missed the training, please feel free to give us a call or send us an email.
+If you are interested in building a raingarden of your own, please feel free to give us a call or send us an email.